jayPRAKSAH/DNS/README.md

 ---

-## 📌 Disclaimer
+## 📌 About This Project

-⚠️ This project is for **educational and learning purposes**.
+🎓 This project is for **educational and learning purposes**, focusing on **system-level engineering** and **distributed system design**.

+### Learning Objectives:

+- Understanding how DNS works at the protocol level (UDP, packets, encoding/decoding)
+- Implementing low-level network communication
+- Designing scalable distributed systems
+- Working with caching layers (Redis)
+- Building real-time infrastructure components
+- System design patterns for high-availability services

-Running a production-grade DNS requires deep networking and security knowledge.
+⚠️ **Note:** Running a production-grade DNS requires deep networking, security knowledge, and compliance with internet standards.
+This project demonstrates core concepts but is not production-ready without significant hardening.